awslabs/aws-encryption-sdk-specification/client-apis/decrypt.md

   this operation successfully completes.
   See [security considerations](#security-considerations) below.
-- If this operation is using an algorithm suite with a signature algorithm, this opeartion MUST NOT release any plaintext decrypted from a final frame until [signature verification](#verify-the-signature) succeeds.
+- If this operation is using an algorithm suite with a signature algorithm, this operation MUST NOT release any plaintext decrypted from a final frame until [signature verification](#verify-the-signature) succeeds.
   If this operation is using an algorithm suite without a signature algorithm, this operation SHOULD release the plaintext as soon as tag verification succeeds.